whozDougie/StandUpPicker-ElectronJs/README.md

 Need help testing on Linux releases

 # Future plans?
-Perhaps add a simple interface to update the people list and settings?
+Add a simple interface to update the people list and settings?